hluk/copyq-commands/Scripts/README.md

 ### [Wayland Support](wayland-support.ini)

-Adds support for some features under Wayland compositors in KDE, Gnome and Sway.
+Adds support for some features under Wayland compositors in KDE, Sway, Hyprland and possibly others.

 Command "Paste Items when Activated" pastes items when activated (on double-click or Enter key) depending on application configuration (History